sseemayer/PyMOL-RR/README.md

 PyMOL-RR is a PyMOL plugin that can be used for visualizing residue-residue contact predictions in the format required by the CASP experiment in PyMOL.
 You can filter predictions using a GUI and map them onto a provided PDB structure.

 ## Usage
 The plugin takes a contact prediction in CASP RR format and maps the highest-scoring predictions onto a protein structure.

+## Requirements
+For easier installation, I recommend PyMOL >= 1.5.0.6 .
+Older versions will not have the plugin manager described in the installation procedure.

 ## Installation
 Checkout the project somewhere on your hard disk.
 In PyMOL, go to Plugin -> Plugin Manager -> Settings and ensure that the root of the PyMOL-RR git repository (NOT THE `casprr` SUBDIRECTORY!) is in the plugin search path.